YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 ZCOMPILE returns a status of 1 after any error in compilation.

 When $ZCOMPILE is null, YottaDB uses the default M command qualifiers -IGNORE, -LABEL=LOWER, -NOLIST, and -OBJECT.
-See `Chapter 3: “Development Cycle” <./devcycle.html>`_ for detailed descriptions of the M command qualifiers.
+See `Chapter 3: "Development Cycle" <./devcycle.html>`_ for detailed descriptions of the M command qualifiers.

 Example: